 Individual assessments are completed to support educational program planning.
 Referrals for assessment are considered and prioritized through the Resource Team process.
 Meetings are held on a monthly basis with an agenda determined by the School Team which has already accessed expertise within the school building including a review of classroom based assessment information, standardized educational assessment (AAB), and participation in intensive early literacy intervention programs such as Strong Start, Levelled Literacy Intervention (LLI), and Empower if warranted and if available (See Appendix D).
+In the 2019-20 school year, the Resource Team meeting will be held every 6-8 weeks rather than monthly.
 Resource Team (RT) discussion includes programming to support educational (academic and well-being) needs based on available information, and recommendations for medical assessment such as hearing/vision if required.
 If a referral for further assessment is not deemed to be necessary at the time of the Resource Team meeting but careful monitoring of progress to reconsider this decision in the future is, an intervention plan and timelines to bring back to the RT are developed and left with the School Team for implementation.
 Prioritizing of referrals takes into account:

 - IPRC need

-- SEA request

 - severity of problems

 - request for outside agency involvement

 - school setting of priorities

 - school referral patterns relative to the severity of needs across the district.